webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 ```

-These modifications render the same:
+And this works the same:

 {{{example url="../webgpu-fragment-shader-builtin-position-separate-modules.html"}}}